Working with multiple dataset versions

 Easy experimenting is a key feature of the Peltarion Platform.
 You can experiment and optimize your AI-models in many ways, one way is to use dataset versions to test different ways to configure your dataset.

-When you create a dataset, the first version comes with default settings, e.g., the default subset split is in an 80% training subset and a 20% validation subset.
+When you create a dataset, the first version comes with default settings, e.g., the default subset split is in an 80% training, 10% validation, 10% test subsets.
 But other ways of splitting may work better.

 Basically, you want to train your model on as many samples as possible, the more samples the model sees the better it becomes.
 If you have a relatively large dataset it might make sense to split the dataset into a 95% training and a 5% validation subset.
 If the dataset isn’t large enough, however, the validation dataset will be small and might not give you a reliable estimate of the generalization error.

 If your dataset is very large and you want to experiment with your model, one idea is to train and validate on smaller subsets, e.g., an 8% training and a 2% validation subset.
 Smaller subsets mean faster training times, so using smaller subsets will speed up your experimenting and allow you to test new model ideas faster.
 This is what we do in our tutorial Predicting mood from raw audio data.

 Another case where you want to test different splits is if you want to train or validate on data with a specific feature value.

 Example: You have a dataset with sales data from different cities in Sweden and you want to train and validate on only the data from Stockholm.
 Then it is easy to create subsets with only Stockholm sales data.

 Another way to experiment with the dataset settings is by changing the encoding setting on a feature.